makerjose/spring-microservices-with-kafka/README.md

 ## Overview

 This project demonstrates a microservices-based architecture using Spring Boot, Kafka, and Docker Compose.
-It includes four microservices—**Product**, **Customer**, **Order**, and **Notification**—designed for an e-commerce application.
+It includes four microservices—**Product**, **Order**, and **Email**—designed for an e-commerce application.
 These services communicate with each other via Kafka to handle events such as product orders, customer notifications, and other actions across the application.
 The Kafka integration allows real-time event streaming between microservices, showcasing the asynchronous communication model.

 ## Folder Structure

 The main project folder includes the following:
 - **Product-service**: Manages product-related operations.
-- **Customer-service**: Handles customer data and interactions.
 - **Order-service**: Processes customer orders.
-- **Notification-service**: Sends notifications based on order and customer actions.
+- **Email-service**: Sends notifications based on order and customer actions.
-- **Compose.yml**: Docker Compose configuration for orchestrating the microservices, Kafka, and Zookeeper.
+- **Compose.yml**: Docker Compose configuration for orchestrating the microservices, Postgres, Kafka, and Zookeeper.
 - **Readme.md**: Project documentation.
 - **.gitignore**: Specifies files and directories to ignore in version control.